FMC Dockyard Limited: History

 FMC Dockyard Limited was established in 2009 as a shipbuilding company.
 FMC Dockyard is the mother company of FMC Group.
-It is now the largest shipyard of Bangladesh with total areas of 45-Acre premises and it's the only Dockyard of Bangladesh, which has its own forward and backward linkage industry.
+It is now the largest shipyard of Bangladesh with total areas of 45-acre premises and it is the only dockyard of Bangladesh, which has its own forward and backward linkage industry.
 More than five hundred marine professionals are also working in the shipyard.
-Including marine experts, mechanical engineers, electrical engineers, naval architects & experts in other fields.
-Shipbuilding capacities up to 15 000 DWTShip repair capacities up to 30 000 DWT.
-With necessity of continuous and effective vessels’ operation, it is essential to keep their performance at peak.
+Including marine experts, mechanical engineers, electrical engineers, naval architects and experts in other fields.
+Shipbuilding capacities up to 15,000 DWTShip repair capacities up to 30,000 DWT.
+With necessity of continuous and effective vessels' operation, it is essential to keep their performance at peak.
 For this purpose, FMC Dockyard provides various maintenance services which will optimize vessel's efficiency and reduce operating costs.
 FMC Dockyard offers technical support and assistance in drawing up and managing maintenance programmes.

 Mohammad Yasin Chowdhury is the current chairman of FMC Group of companies.